Is Professional Photography Actually Important for My Business?

 The choice is pretty clear.

-Despite the contents of these dishes being very similar, the photos representing them are very different!
-One has been styled with care and photographed with technical skill.
-The other was snapped by an amateur who knows little to nothing about photography.
+Despite the contents of these products being very similar, the photos representing them are very different!
+One has been photographed with technical skill and percesion.
+The other was snapped by an amateur who knows little to nothing about photography and was trying to save a dollar or two by doing it themselves.
 To put it in other terms, one just showed up for the interview in a business suit, the other is wearing gym clothes.
-Regardless if the dish that was photographed by the amateur actually tastes better, the perceived value of the food takes a nosedive thanks to its muddy, poorly lit, poorly composed representation.
+Regardless if the product that was photographed by the amateur actually tastes better, the perceived value of the food takes a nosedive thanks to its muddy, poorly lit, poorly composed representation.

 Whether it’s on your website or social media, amateur photography makes your business look AMATEUR.
 Even if someone has a nice camera or "great" camera phone and can snap a decent image for your Instagram or LinkedIn account, the photography will still be identifiable as, amateur.
 This is because the one taking the photo is not trained as a professional.
 Many people can take decent photos, but this is your business on the line here, and most don't really know what they're doing when taking photos.